Airport security: Notable incidents

-Airport security by country/region
+Airport security forces by country/region

 Canada

 All restrictions involving airport security are determined by Transport Canada and some are implemented by the Canadian Air Transport Security Authority (CATSA) in conjunction with the Airport Operator.
 Since the September 11 attacks, as well as the Air India bombing in 1985 and other incidents, airport security has tightened in Canada in order to prevent any attacks in Canadian Airspace.

 CATSA uses x-ray machines to verify the contents of all carry-ons as well as metal detectors, explosive trace detection (ETD) equipment and random physical searches of passengers at the pre-board screening points.
 X-ray machines, CTX machines, high-resolution x-rays and ETDs are also used to scan checked bags.
 All checked baggage is always x-rayed at all major commercial airports.

 CATSA launched its Restricted Area Identity Card (RAIC) program in January 2007.
 RAIC is the world's first dual biometric access control system for airports.
 This program replaces the old Airport Restricted Area Passes issued to airport employees after security checks by the Canadian Security Intelligence Service, the Royal Canadian Mounted Police (RCMP) and Transport Canada with new cards (issued after the same checks are conducted) that contain biometric information (fingerprints and iris scans) belonging to the person issued the RAIC.

 While CATSA is responsible for pre-board passenger and random non-passenger screening, they contract out to third-party "service providers" such as G4S, Securitas and GardaWorld to train, manage and employ the screening officers.
 In addition, individual airport authorities which were privatized in the 1990s by the Canadian Government are responsible for general airport security rather than CATSA and normally contract out to private companies and in the case of large airports, pay for a small contingent of local police officers to remain on site as well.

 Safety and security at Canada's airports are provided by local police forces.
 The RCMP once used to provide this service at most airports, but remains so only for a few today: